Ask Slashdot: Someone Else Is Using My Email Address

 nothing unusual (Score:2)

-I have a similar problem (Score:2)
+I have a similar problem (Score:4, Informative)

 I live in Paraguay.
 I got into Gmail back when it was invite-only and I was able to select the precise handle I wanted.
 Some years later I began to receive mail from a dude who apparently lives in Spain.
 Seems like the dude registered as his handle the exact word I used, only that he inserted a period.
 Looks like a period (.) is approved as a different handle but is treated as the same.
 Thankfully I have no lost incoming emails (apparently), but I also get all kinds of mail directed to such person.
-Baffling
+Baffling, indeed.
+Hope Google can solve this.

 Re: (Score:2)